Gholtes/Decision-Trees/README.md

 Program Files:

-DecisionTree.R - use of a decision tree algorithm in R
+DecisionTree.R - use of a decision tree algorithm in R, using Rpart

 lib.py - use of a decision tree algorithm in Python, using Pandas for data extraction and transormation, and SciKit-Learn to create the model